 Each year, I lead a series of half-day walking retreats called Ode to Autumn, which takes its cue from Keats' poem.
 A small group of us meet by the cathedral to read the poem, before setting out in the footsteps of Keats to savour the turning colours in the water meadows and reflect on autumnal themes.
 We climb St Catherine's Hill to walk the ancient labyrinth, before heading back along the river in time for evensong in the cathedral.

 Whatever the weather, we have a profound and lovely time.

 Spring Saunter: to the Sacred Place

-We were back at Mottisfont, Hampshire, for a fifth year running in 2017 - an exquisite context in which to reconnect with the rhythms of the seasons, and the themes of spring!
+We were back at Mottisfont, Hampshire, for a sixth year running in 2018 - an exquisite context in which to reconnect with the rhythms of the seasons, and the themes of spring!